ShailMathur/Extract_Transform_Load-ETL/README.md

 Research Questions
 What is the salary range of a Data Scientist in a particular location?

 Relationship between Salary and Company rating?

 What is the impact of the data set used with the market requirements?

 The objective of this part is to define the problem statement of this data to figure out what are the factors the researchers go for (employers , recruiters or employees )?

-# ETL Project Report

-Project Name

-Project Members - Albe Eteme
-Hussein Issa
-James Richards
-Jane Kim
-Shailja Mathur

-Sources of data:

-Transformation of the data:

--Several columns were removed and renamed.

-Type of final production database data is loaded into:
-We used a relational database (PostgreSQL) to link the data by our common identifier, .....

-Final tables/collections that we used in the production database:

-New final table with found/calculated values .